 The aim is to help provide more useful information to other customers, and so Amazon wants its best reviewers trying and reviewing even more products.

 In return for being part of the program, you’ll get free products (including pre-releases) to review honestly.

-This is Amazon’s augmented reality app (Android, iOS).
+This is Amazon’s augmented reality app (Android, iOS [No longer available]).
 It’s basically a camera that can identify products such as books, DVDs, video games, food, and toys.
 It also scans barcodes and QR codes to display more information about those products.